Randonee/BasisApple/README.md

 		return "Section Title";
 	}

-	... the rest of the methods would follow.
+	... the rest of the functions would follow.

 **Events**